About Me: Stephanie McKercher, MS, RDN

 Through Grateful Grazer, I share accessible, nourishing vegetarian and plant-forward recipes, plus tools to help you eat intuitively:

-Get instant access to these free resources and start enjoying food without guilt.
+Get instant access to these free resources and start enjoying food with more ease and pleasure.

 Who I Work With